How is a patient's treatment discussed and managed?

 Sophie Wintrich, Chief Executive of the MDS UK Patient Support Group, interviewed Dr. Simone Green – Haematologist at Hull and East Yorkshire Hospitals, NHS Trust.
 Watch the video and read the transcript below.

-I think these patients tend to be more involved in their daily care.
+I think these patients tend to be more involved in their ongoing care.
 They come to the consultation with information and it makes the consultation flow much easier.
 They know what they want out of their management, they know what they want for their long-term care.
-It makes the consultation easier when you need to discuss the diagnosis, the prognosis, etc.
+It just makes the consultation easier when you need to discuss the diagnosis, the prognosis, etc.

 1 A Multidisciplinary Team (MDT) is a group of health care workers and social care professionals who are experts in different areas with different professional backgrounds, united as a team for planning and implementing treatment programs for complex medical conditions.

 "Well-informed patients tend to be more involved in their daily care.
 They come to the consultation with information and it makes the consultation flow much easier.
 They know what they want out of their management, they know what they want for their long-term care..."
 Dr. Simone Green